5804/TaskTracking/.github/ISSUE_TEMPLATE/robot.md

 ## 📂 Acceptance Criteria
 - [ ] Complete a "zero-to-robot" exercise:
   - [ ] Set up a 5804-style robot project in WipiLib.
 Be sure to reference [Gary-ctre](https://github.com/5804/Gary-ctre), [Crescendo2025](https://github.com/5804/Crescendo2025), and [Reefscape](https://github.com/5804/Reefscape) as needed.
-The Wipilib docs are your friend, they are available [here](https://docs.wpilib.org/en/2021/docs/software/vscode-overview/creating-robot-program.html#creating-a-robot-program).
+The Wipilib docs are your friend; they are available [here](https://docs.wpilib.org/en/2021/docs/software/vscode-overview/creating-robot-program.html#creating-a-robot-program).
   - [ ] Generate a swerve configuration using [CTRE Swerve Generator](https://v6.docs.ctr-electronics.com/en/latest/docs/tuner/tuner-swerve/index.html).
 - [ ] Tune a PID loop (drive or turning PID) and document your process (include before/after values and graphs if possible).
 - [ ] Create a PathPlanner path and integrate it into your robot code.